Kenny Sabir

 Kenneth Spencer Sabir (born ca. 1975), is an Australian musician, computer programmer, record label founder and event organiser.
 In 1998 Sabir co-founded an independent record label, Elefant Traks.
-In 2001, with his fellow label owners, he was an original member of hip-hop band, The Herd and is their producer.
+In 2001, he founded the hip-hop collective The Herd along with fellow Elefant Traks manager Urthboy, Australian MCs Ozi Batla and Berzerkatron, fellow producers Sulo, Unkle Ho, guitarist Toe-Fu and bassist Rok Poshyta.
 As of August 2011, The Herd have released five studio albums including Summerland (2008) which peaked at No. 7 on the ARIA Albums Chart and Future Shade (2011) which reached the top 30.

 Sabir is a co-founder and former manager of the Sound Summit, an independent electronic record labels conference in Newcastle, as part of the annual This Is Not Art Festival.
 He was involved in the development and founding of the annual Freeplay Independent Games Festival.
 Sabir is a computer programmer, in 2000 he developed the DASE (Distributed Audio SEquencer) which allowed musicians to jam in near real time over the internet.
 He was a contributor to the development of the Open Source OGRE Engine (Object-Oriented Graphics Rendering Engine).